dgaydukov/cert-spring5/files/spring5.md

 starts, it takes with file and run it.
 That's why we didn't have any `main` method inside web app for spring.

 If you work without spring boot, you should implement `WebApplicationInitializer` and build war and put war into tomcat.

+`WebApplicationInitializer vs ServletContainerInitializer`
+Tomcat 3.0+ search for `javax.servlet.ServletContainerInitializer` through the SPI and load class.
+Spring has default implementation `org.springframework.web.SpringServletContainerInitializer` with annotation `@HandlesTypes({WebApplicationInitializer.class})`.
+So when you create a class from `WebApplicationInitializer` it get hooked by `SpringServletContainerInitializer` which in turn get hooked by tomcat and that's why you implement it, and not directly `ServletContainerInitializer`.

 ###### Spring Boot
 In spring boot you have 2 new events.
 You can register them in `resources/META-INF/spring.factories`.
 Just add these 2 lines